-All of the world depends on agriculture; however, only a few countries are agricultural-based.
-Most of the areas dedicated to farming and the growth of edible plants are rural areas rich in natural resources.
+The world depends on agriculture; however, only a few countries are agricultural-based.
+Most areas dedicated to farming and the growth of edible plants are rural areas rich in natural resources.

 It is safe to say that at least a third of the world’s population works in the agricultural industry, with more than half of the earth’s population actually living in areas that are considered rural.
 With so many people living and working in these areas, a lot depends on the health of the agricultural sector.

-The world’s food security also is dependent upon the contributions of the sector.
-Still, despite its importance, it faces a wide range of challenges and threats that may disrupt the delicate balance.
-In terms of what poses a threat to agricultural sustainability, the most prominent are the issues over arable land and useable water.
+The world’s food security also depends upon the sector’s contributions.
+Still, despite its importance, it faces many challenges and threats that may disrupt the delicate balance.
+Regarding what threatens agricultural sustainability, the most prominent are the issues over arable land and usable water.

-In recent years, there has also been a decrease in funding, support services, and even labor shortages that have further become a threat to agricultural sustainability.
-Above all, one of the main threats to agricultural sustainability has been climate change and food cultivation.
+In recent years, there has also been a decrease in funding, support services, and even labor shortages, which have further threatened agricultural sustainability.
+Above all, two of the main threats to agricultural sustainability are climate change and food cultivation.

 Table of Contents